What is EAA/EN 301549?

 - Telephone services and related equipment

-- Audiovisual media services, such as television broadcast and related consumer equipment
+- Audiovisual media services, such as television broadcasts and related consumer equipment

 - Services related to air, bus, rail, and other passenger transport